Entering heaven alive

 Ascension of Jesus, by John Singleton Copley.
 Christians believe that Jesus ascended into heaven after his death on the cross and resurrection.
 In Islam, it is believed that he ascended to heaven without dying at all.

-Yudhishthira is believed to ascend heaven alive in Mahabharata.
+Yudhishthira is believed to enter heaven alive in Mahabharata.

-Entering heaven alive (called by various religions "ascension", "assumption", or "translation") is a belief held in various religions.
-Since death is the normal end to an individual's life on Earth and the beginning of the afterlife, entering heaven without dying first is considered exceptional and usually a sign of a deity's special recognition of the individual's piety.
+In various religions, certain individuals are believed to have entered heaven without dying first—through "ascension", "assumption", or "translation".
+Since death is the normal end to an individual's life on Earth and in religion the beginning of the afterlife, entering heaven without dying first is considered exceptional, and usually a sign of a deity's special recognition of the individual's piety.

 Judaism

-In the Hebrew Bible, there are two figures – Enoch and Elijah – who are said to have entered heaven alive, but both wordings are subject of debate.
+In the Hebrew Bible, there are two figures – Enoch and Elijah – who are said to have entered heaven alive, but both wordings are subject to debate.
 Genesis 5:24 says "Enoch walked with God; then he was no more, for God took him," but it does not state whether he was alive or dead nor where God took him.
 The Books of Kings describes the prophet Elijah being taken towards the heavens (שָׁמַיִם) in a whirlwind, but the word can mean either heaven as the abode of God or the sky (as the word "heavens" does in modern English).

 According to the post-biblical Midrash, eight people went to (or will go to) heaven (also referred to as the Garden of Eden and paradise) alive: